udacity/devops-intro-project/README.md

 ### To make application server image for cloud
 1. Set up your cloud provider credentials.

-   See additional information in the appropriate directories: aws/ - for Amazon Web Services.
+   See additional information in the appropriate directories:

+    aws/ - for Amazon Web Services.
 Builder type 'amazon-ebs' google/ - for Google Cloud Platform.
 Builder type 'googlecompute' azure/ - for Microsoft Azure.
 Builder type 'azure'.
             It will require additional installation.

-2. pick the builder for the cloud provider you set up in step 1 and run 'packer build -only="your builder type" application-server.json' for example 'packer build -only=amazon-ebs application-server.json'
+2. pick the builder for the cloud provider you set up in step 1 and

-3. cd to your cloud providers directory
-4. run 'vagrant up'
+    run 'packer build -only="your builder type" application-server.json' for example 'packer build -only=amazon-ebs application-server.json'

-5. run 'vagrant ssh' to connect to the server
+3. For GCE - use the ssh option from your project dashboard to connect to the instance.
+4. For AWS - you can use vagrant to connect to your instance - `cd aws ; vagrant up; vagrant ssh`

 ### To make control (CI and monitoring) server image for cloud

 1. Set up your cloud provider credentials.
 2. pick the builder for the cloud provider you set up in step 1 and run 'packer build -only="your builder type" control-server.json'